 - The date you have resided outside of Canada for 181 consecutive days in any 12-month period.

-- The disability benefit termination date applicable to teachers on a temporary or replacement contract.
+- The end date of the employment contract for teachers employed on a temporary or replacement contract.

 - The last day of the month in which you turn 65 years old.